 Skip to Content

-Animals in the Philippines
+Animals and Wildlife in the Philippines

 More than 200 species of mammals inhabit the Philippines.
 It is an archipelago consisting of some 7,100 islands and islets lying about 500 miles (800 km) off the coast of Vietnam.